gaborvecsei/gaborvecsei.github.io/_posts/2022-05-20-Neural-Network-Steganography.md

 ### Placement of the bits

-For quick experimentation I chose to generate a random $44MB$ data as a secret, a simple iterative approach, where I use a sliding window on the secret bits and starting from the 1st layers 1st parameter I make the modifications.
+For quick experimentation I chose to generate a random $44MB$ data as a secret and a simple iterative approach for hiding it, where I use a stepping window on the secret bits and starting from the 1st layers 1st parameter I make the modifications.
-In the first iteration I take the bits from 0th to 15th from the secret, convert the first parameter in the first conv2d layer to the binary representation, take the last 16 bits of the fraction and switch the two.
-The second iteration I slide the window and take it from 16th to 31th and switch with the last 16 bits of the second parameter.
+In the first iteration I take the bits from 0th to 15th from the secret, convert the first parameter in the first `conv2d` layer to the binary representation, take the last 16 bits of the fraction and switch the two.
+The second iteration I step the window and take it from 16th to 31th and switch with the last 16 bits of the second parameter.
 And this goes on until we don't have any more bits to hide.

 ### Reconstruction

-So I think the backward process is obvious and I won't waste virtual paper on it, but there are 3 things you need to remember for the reconstruction:
+So I think the backward process is obvious and I won't waste virtual paper on it (it's a homework for everyone reading this 😉), but there are 3 things you need to remember for the reconstruction:
-- The order in which you modified the layers and the parameters
+- The order in which you modified the layers and the parameters (now it's ordered by the index of the layer in the NN)
-- The number of bits used for each parameter
+- The number of bits used for each parameter (fortunately it's global for this algo)
 - The index of the last modified parameter, so we can stop the process
+    - (If your data is $8 bits$ while your NN has $20,000,000$ parameters, you can hide a single bit in the first $8$ parameters)

 ### Evaluation - How much the predictions changed?

 As the test dataset I used images randomly found on my laptop, as we don't necessarily interested in the predictions, only in the difference of the predictions compared to the original state.
-You only need to pay attention that the dataset is diverse enough, so it covers all cases the network can meet with.
+You only need to pay attention that the dataset should be diverse enough, so it covers all cases the network can meet with.

 With my $14,241$ images the results are the following:

-Analyzing the softmax output values with the 1000 classes:
+Analyzing the *softmax* output values with the 1000 classes:

 ```
 Min abs difference: 0.0